 The confirmation could also provide an opt-out option to the person.
-Although nonprofit groups are not required to do so, including such an option in the confirmation can strengthen an organization's legal argument that the confirmation sets out the scope of an individual's consent.
-Additionally, some organizations simply choose to make it simpler for the person and the group to revoke consent and for the organization to collect notice revocations.
+Although nonprofit groups are not required to do so, including such a message can strengthen an organization's legal argument that the confirmation sets out the scope of an individual's consent.
+Additionally, some organizations simply choose to make it simpler for the person and the group to revoke consent.
 (See the discussion below about revocation.)
 This confirmatory message should be retained as evidence that a person voluntarily provided the organization with her cell phone number, making it easier for an organization to prove consent under the TCPA.